 - 1. Implement a "One Stop Shop", a customer-oriented and streamline approach to assisting customers through the development processes, including plan submittals, permits, planning projects, violations and development records. - Partially Achieved.
 Forty (40) pre-application meetings were conducted in collaboration with the Fire Marshal, Building Official, and/or Public Works Director.
 These meetings allow a comprehensive list of comments from the City on a conceptual or proposed project before submitting a land use or building permit application.
-Planning staff has stepped into the role of project managing development reviews to provide the public one (1) point of contact during the review/permitting process.
-Planning staff is working on a GIS map to project all the building permit applications and their status for transparency and minimize the number of inquiries on a status of an application. - 2.
+Planning staff has stepped into the role of project managing development reviews to provide the public one (1) point of contact during the review/permitting process. - 2.
 Generate an ongoing list of code amendments that are necessary to reflect current practice, clarify sections of the Zoning and Municipal Codes, maintain consistency with relevant state and/or federal regulations, and promote good planning techniques and principles for implementing adopted plans and codes to improve the efficiency and effectiveness of City's planning and zoning.
 Update the Zoning and Municipal Codes periodically to correct the issues that have been identified and are included on the list. - a.
 Amend the Conditional Use Permit Land Use Table section of Title 14. - b.
 Amend the Sign Code section of Title 14. - Not Achieved.
 Due to staff and process changes, amendments to the Zoning Code are to be reviewed and initiated in FY24. - 3.
 Implement an effective performance measure to allow for comparison to be made to enable performance improvements. - a.
 Application Processing Time (i.e., completeness review, technical review, and applicant re-submittal)